About 15 people out of every 100 who have a stroke have a haemorrhagic stroke. And there are two main types.

 If you can’t move because of stroke, you could be at risk of:

-Haemorrhagic strokes are often more severe than ischaemic strokes and are also more likely to be fatal, but remember everyone is different.
-Both haemorrhagic and ischaemic strokes can be fatal for some people, whereas others recover well and manage with any brain damage caused by a stroke.
+Haemorrhagic strokes are often more severe than ischaemic strokes and are also more likely to be fatal, but everyone is different.
+Both haemorrhagic and ischaemic strokes can be fatal for some people, whereas others recover well and manage with the effects of a stroke.

 An arteriovenous malformation (AVM) is a tangle of blood vessels that forms when your blood vessels don't connect together properly in your brain.
-You may not know that you have an AVM as often they don’t cause any problems.
-But some people with an AVM can get symptoms that may include headaches and seizures (fits).
+Most people aren’t aware they have an AVM as they don’t usually cause any problems.
+But you might get symptoms such as headaches and seizures (fits).

 Your arteries are connected to your veins by a network of very fine blood vessels called capillaries.
-Arteries are blood vessels that carry blood away from your heart and veins are blood vessels that carry blood back to it.
 In an AVM, the capillaries are missing and your arteries and veins join together in a complex tangle of weakened blood vessels.
 Over time, the pressure of the blood in the tangle can eventually lead to a blood vessel bursting, which is called a haemorrhage.

-If your doctor finds out that you have an AVM, they may recommend monitoring it.
-If there is a risk of it bursting and bleeding, they may advise you to have surgery to remove it.
-Other treatments involve blocking the blood vessels that make up the AVM with a glue-like material (embolisation), or destroying the AVM with focused radiation beams.
-This is called gamma knife radiosurgery and will help to reduce your risk of stroke.
+If your doctor finds out that you have an AVM, they’ll probably want to monitor it.
+If it’s likely to burst and bleed, they may suggest you have an operation to remove it.
+Other treatments involve blocking the blood vessels that make up the AVM with a glue-like material (embolisation), or destroying it with focused radiation beams.
+This is called gamma knife radiosurgery.

 - Stroke Association